 Verbal and Quantitative Scores

 The Verbal and Quant sections of the test measure different skills and therefore are scaled differently, hold a different weightage and hence will be marked differently.
 They cannot be compared even though there are multiple choice-based questions in them.
 The Verbal section and Quant section scores range from 0 to 60.
 Of the 41 questions in the Verbal section, each question will hold a certain value depending upon its level of difficulty.
 This level will not be disclosed to the aspirants for reasons best known to the Graduate Management Admissions Council (GMAC).
 Same goes for the 37 questions in the Quant Section.
 Any score received between 0-60 will represent a certain value, which as mentioned earlier, can be seen on the calculator on the following website: www.mba.com.

 Total GMAT scores range from 200 to 800.
 The total score comes up as an added value of the Verbal and Quant sections (in their scaled scores).
 In case the aspirant cannot answer all the questions in the allotted time then the scores will be received, but will be based on the number of questions answered.

 Analytical Writing Assessment Score

-Ultimately what needs to be understood is that there is no direct co-relation between the number of correct answers and the final score, because this is not how the GMAT score calculator scores the test.
+Ultimately what needs to be understood is that there is no direct co-relation between the number of correct answers and the final score, because this is not how the scores are calculated.
 The unofficial score report will anyhow be obtained just after the exam whereas the official score report will be received within three weeks of sitting for the exam.
-It is in those three weeks that aspirants often try out the GMAT score calculator to calculate or predict their ultimate final score.
+It is in those three weeks that aspirants often try out various ways to calculate or predict their ultimate final score.
 As the GMAT is a computer adaptive test and the kind of question asked and its weightage will depend on how well you have answered the previous question, it is best that one keeps in mind, how best to answer the question at hand, rather than fall into the trap of over-analysis and how many correct or incorrect responses one gave.